acacereswright/acacereswright.github.io/work.md

 #### Graduate Research Assistant, University at Buffalo.
 June 2023 - Present

 I have been working with the cUBe Lab, which is directed by Dr. Kenneth Joseph.
 The primary focus of my research has been to develop tool for automatic stance detection using Large Language Models.
-A secondary goal of this project was to create a tool which takes in a large (several million) number of tweets and a small set of keywords and provides a set of 'similar' tweets.
+A secondary goal of this project was to create a tool which takes in a large (several million) number of tweets and a small set of keywords and provides a set of similar tweets.

 #### Member Service Represenative, Lockport Family YMCA.
 September 2023 - Present

 As a member service representative, I ensured all YMCA members were greeted on entry to the facility and ensured their needs were met.
-Along with this, I answered phone calles and kept up to date with all relevant programs and procesdures to be able to answer any questions and register members for special events and programs.
+Along with this, I answered phone calls and kept up to date with all relevant programs, events, and procedures to be able to answer any questions and register members for special events and programs.

 #### Teaching Assistant, University of British Columbia.
 January 2020 - December 2020.